kermitt2/grisp/README.md

 Note:

+- it is expected to have 15 files in each language-specific directory,

 - the full article dump for each language must be present in the language-specific directories (they are required to generate definitions for entities, create training data, compute additional entity embeddings),

-- the wikidata identifiers csv file text file will stay in the root directory while the wikidata language specific files will be installed in language-specific sub directories.
+- the wikidata identifiers csv file `wikidataIds.csv` is in the root directory while the wikidata language-specific Wikidata mapping files `wikidata.txt` are installed in each language-specific sub-directory.

-### Just for History: Creating additional infobox csv files with DBPedia
+## Just for History: Creating additional infobox csv files with DBPedia

 This part is deprecated as we are not using at all DBPedia due to too low quality.